Mathématique: Chapter 80

 Irritation and sympathy warred for control of Young’s mouth.
 After the day he’d had, irritation won.
 “Zip your jacket.”

 “No.” Eli’s eyes sparked.
 “I don’t work for you.
 YOU are NOT my boss.
 I work for Nick Rush.
-And I’m not gonna get myself lost on some unsecured Promethian Pier with NO RADIO because you wanted to find someone to YELL AT.
+And I’m not gonna get myself lost on some unsecured Promethean Pier with NO RADIO all because you wanted to find someone to YELL AT.
 I’m not here for the Air Force, okay?
 I’m not here for Intergalactic Wars, I’m not here for J’Shep’s Cutie Math Martyr Routine, I’m not lining up to fight literal soul-sucking monsters, I don’t trust Uncle Sam or the US of A, or you.
 I’m here to look out for America’s Most Vanished Cryptographer.
 That’s what I was hired for, and that’s what I’m doing.”

-“Ugh don’t smile at me like that.
+“Ugh,” Eli huffed.
+“Don’t smile at me like that.
 C’mon.
 That was a great speech.”

 “It was.”
-Young looked down the long, empty hallway, stretching away on either side.
+Young looked down the empty hallway, stretching away on either side.
 “You and me are gonna do better as a team.”

 “We gotta get access to your boss,” Young said.
-“We gotta figure out what’s going on with his brain so we can fix it.
+“Then, we gotta figure out what’s going on with his brain so we can fix it.
 We gotta get his cortical suppressors off so he can get his memories back.
-And whatever’s going on involves Ancient tech on a high level.
+Whatever’s going on involves Ancient tech on a high level.
 Agreed?”

 “Yes,” Eli said cautiously.